Chris Taylor Player Props: Dodgers vs. Giants

 Chris Taylor At The Plate

-- Taylor has two home runs and two walks while hitting .125.
+- Taylor is hitting .107 with two home runs and two walks.

-- In three of seven games this season, Taylor got a hit, but only one each time.
+- Taylor has a base hit in three of eight games played this year (37.5%), but no multi-hit games.

-- He has hit a long ball in two of seven games played this year, and in 7.4% of his plate appearances.
+- In eight games played this season, he has gone deep in two of them.

 - In four games this year, Taylor has picked up an RBI, with more than one RBI once.